 - Collapse, pale colour

 Some people have intolerances.
-These people will have a reaction each time they come into contact with a substance but the reaction is not caused by the immune system.
+These people may have a reaction when coming into contact with a substance but the reaction is not caused by the immune system.
 For example, people with lactose intolerance aren’t able to digest lactose in their diet leading to abdominal symptoms whenever they consume milk products.

 People with suspected allergy should be assessed by a doctor to identify the trigger allergens.
 The doctor or specialist nurse should discuss a management plan with the patient or family that includes how to avoid trigger allergens, and how to recognise & treat allergic reactions including anaphylaxis.

 Allergic disorders including asthma, eczema, hay fever and food allergies have increased in prevalence and severity in recent years.
-Allergies now affect up to one in three adults and one in two children in the UK.
-The research programme at University of Southampton covers all ages to answer key questions raised by the increasing prevalence and severity of allergic diseases.
+Allergies now affect up to one in four adults and one in three children in the UK.
+The research programme at the University of Southampton covers all ages to answer key questions raised by the increasing prevalence and severity of allergic diseases.

 AAIR Charity provides vital funding to support research aiming to: